wletsou/ChromosomeOverlap/Scripts/README.md

  </code>
  </pre>

- <p>creates a file <kbd>fisher_exact.NAME.txt</kbd> in your directory with pattern name, cases frequency, controls frequency, odds ratio, and p-value.</p>
+ <p>creates a file <kbd>fisher_exact.NAME.txt</kbd> in your directory with pattern name, cases frequency, controls frequency, odds ratio, and p-value for all XXXX+1 patterns.</p>

  <p>It is then a simple matter to filter patterns in <kbd>Pattern_combined.Iteration000.NAME.2,j.txt</kbd> for use in the overlap iterations.
 A good strategy is to rename the <kbd>Pattern_combined.Iteration000.NAME.2,j.txt</kbd> to <kbd>Pattern_combined_<b>old</b>.Iteration000.NAME.2,j.txt</kbd> with</p>